 1951 Festival of Britain: personal recollections

 The Festival of Britain was a big event held in the summer of 1951, supposedly to give everyone a feeling of recovery after the Second World War and to promote the country's contribution to science, technology, industrial design, architecture and the arts.
+It certainly succeeded in being an enormous boost to morale.
+Most of us felt that things were getting better, and expected this to continue.

 There were events all over the UK, but as I was living in north London, my mother took me to the Festival's centrepiece on the South Bank of the Thames.
 The building was known as the Festival Hall and was built specially for the Festival.